DESIGNING A MINDFUL LIFE...

 Being such an information sponge has been both a blessing and a curse.
 A blessing in that every day I am surprised or in awe of some new discovery, the curse…a brain that never seems to stop.
 Never a moment of silence.
 I discovered this downside in college, and in a quest to have a moment’s peace, I learned to meditate.

 I remember the first time I meditated, there was something quiet, present and grounding in that session.
 I felt like I had come home.
-Meditation was the yin to my curious brain’s fast paced yang.
-That was 29 years ago, and I have been meditating ever since.
-I shudder to think of the person I would be without meditation.
+Meditation was the yin to my curious brain’s fast-paced yang.
+That was thirty years ago, and I have been meditating ever since.
+I shudder to think of the person I would be without the constant, calming thread of meditation in my life.

 WHY I TEACH MEDITATION...